Documents to download

 2023 marking and assessment boycott

-In response, the Universities and Colleges Employers’ Association (UCEA) said universities are legally entitled to withhold full pay for partial performance of employee duties.
+In response, the Universities and Colleges Employers’ Association (UCEA) said universities were legally entitled to withhold full pay for partial performance of employee duties.
 More than 60 employers said they would deduct between 50% and 100% of wages from those taking part in the marking and assessment boycott.

 What happens if teaching and assessment is disrupted?